what I have done in 2025

 - watched The Pitt at home alone

-- got nice, cheap meditation pillows for extra living room seating when many people come over to Z’s apartment
+- bought nice meditation pillows for floorsitting in living room of Z’s apartment

 - figured out my complex tax situation